isomerpages/moe-chijstc/_theresian-education/Student Leadership Programme.md

 <li>The School will identify and promote a wide range of opportunities for student leaders to grow and develop their leadership potential.&nbsp;</li>
 </ul>
 <p>From Secondary 1 to Secondary 3, Theresian Student Leaders will attend one SLP module per year.
 Module 1 and Module 2, which are non-hierarchical, will be conducted on alternate years for all Theresian Student Leaders, largely from the lower secondary levels.
 By the end of her first two years in STC, each Theresian Student Leader would have completed both modules (the order of the modules attended would differ for consecutive cohorts, as Module 1 alternates yearly with Module 2).
 In her third year in STC, she would be given the opportunity to complete Module 3, which is conducted every year for Secondary 3 Theresian Student Leaders.</p>
-<p><strong><u>Post-Training Assignments</u></strong><br />Theresian Student Leaders who have completed at least one module of the 3-module SLP are expected to undertake the following activities as part of the fulfilment of their post-training requirements:<br />They will:</p>
+<p><strong><u>Post-Training Assignments</u></strong><br>Theresian Student Leaders who have completed at least one module of the 3-module SLP are expected to undertake the following activities as part of the fulfilment of their post-training requirements:<br>They will:</p>
 <p>1.
 Plan and lead the implementation of one of the following:</p>
 <ul>
 <li>Secondary One Orientation Camp&nbsp;</li>